 The Product Specification may specify a partitioning of the data content of the product on the basis of one or more criteria.
 Such partitioning may be different for different parts of the Product Specification.
 Each such part of the data content is described by a specification scope that may inherit or override the general scope specification.
 In principle, any or all of the remaining sections of the Product Specification may have variants that apply to the scopes within the product.
 Each variant must identify the scope(s) to which it applies.

 EXAMPLE: Data products to support navigation often contain two sets of feature types: those that provide navigation information that changes rapidly and the presence of which is essential for safety of navigation; and those that provide background reference information.
 Maintenance and delivery information would be partitioned on the basis of these groupings; essential information would be maintained and delivered whereas reference system information would not.

+Scope with limited extent

+Scopes limited to a particular area must define the extent using the extent field in Table A-6-3.
+The type is the ISO type EX_Extent, which allows specification of geographic, vertical, and temporal information about extents.
+To limit the geographic scope to less than worldwide extent, one of the following methods must be used:

+If the smaller extent is described by a polygon, use EX_BoundingPolygon instead of EX_GeographicBoundingBox and specify the polygon as a polygon object conforming to the rules for polygons in S-100 Part 7.

+If the smaller extent can be described by a bounding box, specify the extent as a bounding box with the appropriate bounding latitudes and longitudes.

+If the only (or best?) specification of the extent is an identifier from a widely disseminated controlled list of geographic identifiers (such as METAREAs or NAVAREAs, or ISO 3166-1/2), specify it using EX_GeographicDescription instead of EX_GeographicBoundingBox.
+In this case the alphanumeric code in the controlled list must be provided if it is defined, and the authority responsible for the codelist, an identifier for the list itself, and a natural language description should be provided if available.
+Since not all gazetteers or similar lists make all this information available in ISO 19115-1 format or clear mappings to the ISO format, improvisations or omissions as to these fields are permitted if equivalent cannot be determined from the source of the controlled list.

+EXAMPLE:

+EX_GeographicDescription>geographicIdentifier>MD_Identifier>

+code= ...

+authority= ...

+namespace=...

+description=...

+EX_Extent also provides for specifying an extent by excluding a specified area thereby describing the extent in terms of only where the Product Specification does not apply; this can be done by adding extentTypeCode= 0 (exclusion) to the extent field.

+The full model of EX_Extent specified by ISO TC211 is moderately complex and if the extent needs to be encoded in machine-readable format the ISO standard describing EX_Extent (ISO 19115-1) and the ISO XML schema specifying the structure should be used.
+The example above elides intermediate tags for simplicity.

 Dataset identification